kimbrow-slice/WHOIS-Master/README.md

 (2) Problem: Make the API repsond to IP addresses not just Domains.

 Solution: Unsure?
 Use another WHOIS API?
+Edit params of the get from back end?

 (3) Problem: Deploy with docker